larrygrpolanco/larrygrpolanco/README.md

 ### What I'm working on

+- **[Taped Chinese](https://github.com/larrygrullon/standard-chinese-platform)**: Digitized, modernized, and updated web application of the FSI public domain Chinese curriculum.
+LLM powered exercises were added to each unit to address the weaknesses of the original course and make learning more relevant and personal
 - **[Fulbright Planner](https://github.com/larrygrullon/eta-lesson-planner)**: A web app that generates context-specific lesson plans for educators in Taiwan, saving hours of planning time while improving instructional quality